Presidential candidates are eyeing big Super Tuesday prizes

 On the campaign trail today

-Kamala Harris stumps in Texas… Beto O’Rourke is in South Carolina… Bernie Sanders hits San Diego, Calif….
-Tulsi Gabbard remains in New Hampshire… And John Hickenlooper also is in the Granite State.
+Harris stumps in Texas… O'Rourke is in South Carolina… Sanders hits San Diego….
+U.S. Rep. Tulsi Gabbard, D-Hawaii, remains in New Hampshire… And Hickenlooper also is in the Granite State.

-On the campaign trail Saturday: Harris holds a rally in Houston… O’Rourke stays in South Carolina, where Pete Buttigieg and Cory Booker also make swings… Bernie Sanders heads to Los Angeles… And Amy Klobuchar, Elizabeth Warren, Gabbard and Hickenlooper campaign in New Hampshire.
+On the campaign trail Saturday: Harris holds a rally in Houston… O’Rourke stays in South Carolina, where Buttigieg and Booker also make swings… Sanders heads to Los Angeles… And Klobuchar, Warren, Gabbard and Hickenlooper campaign in New Hampshire.

 Talk about foreign interference in an election, part 2

-Yesterday we wrote how unprecedented an active role the Trump White House is playing in another country’s election – with Israeli Prime Minister’s Netanyahu’s visit to the White House next week ahead of his April 9 election.
+Yesterday, we wrote how unprecedented an active role the Trump White House is playing in another country’s election – with Israeli Prime Minister Benjamin Netanyahu’s visit to the White House next week ahead of his April 9 election.

-Well, here’s another favor Trump is doing for Netanyahu: The president yesterday announced on Twitter that the U.S. is recognizing Israel’s sovereignty of the Golan Heights.
+Well, here’s another favor Trump is doing for Netanyahu: The president yesterday announced on Twitter that the United States is recognizing Israel’s sovereignty over the Golan Heights.

 Netanyahu told reporters, per NBC’s Andrea Mitchell: "President Trump has just made history.
 I called him.
 I thanked him on behalf of the people of Israel.
 He did it again!...The message that President Trump has given the world is that America stands by Israel."